ehzawad/gregmat/readme.md

 5. **disparate** - essentially different in kind, notable to be compared, containing elements very different from one another

-6**.** emulate - match or surpass a person or achievement, typically by imitation
+6. **emulate** - match or surpass a person or achievement, typically by imitation

 7. **enervate** - make someone feel drained of energy, lacking in energy